SEIU

 The SEIU is a union that’s had its share of challenges – and now, they may be looking to you to help them with their troubles.
 You need to ask yourself if SEIU is the group you want representing your interests and if their services are worth the cost of dues.

-SEIU members are expected to abide by the rules and regulations of the SEIU constitution.
+Learn the basics about the SEIU - SEIU members are expected to abide by the rules and regulations of the SEIU constitution.

-At least some SEIU members aren’t happy with the union’s representation, 5,280 unfair labor practice (ULPs) charges have been filed against the union since 2014, according to Bloomberg BNA.
+At least some SEIU members aren’t happy with the union’s representation, 5,041 unfair labor practice (ULPs) charges have been filed against the union since 2015, according to Bloomberg BNA.

 Learn More about SEIU